Skip to content

 • OpenID Connect configuration parameters

-Enable or Disable Application Registration for a Service
+Enable or Disable Application Registration for an API Product Version

-To grant developers access to register an application, you must enable application registration for a service version.
-When you enable application registration, Kong Konnect enables plugins automatically to support the desired mode, either key authentication or OpenID Connect.
-These plugins run inside the Kong Gateway runtime instances to support application registration for the service and are managed by Kong Konnect.
+To grant developers access to register an application, you must apply an authentication strategy and enable application registration for an API product version.
+When you apply an authentication strategy, Kong Konnect enables plugins automatically to support the desired mode, either key authentication or OpenID Connect.
+These plugins run inside the data plane to support application registration for the API product version and are managed by Kong Konnect.

 Prerequisites

-• A service that is versioned and published to the Konnect Dev Portal so that it appears in the catalog.
+• An API product that is versioned and published to a Konnect Dev Portal.

 Enable app registration with key authentication

-Note: If the service version is in the default runtime group, it will instead receive read-only entries for the acl and key-auth plugins to provide support for Kong Gateway versions less than 3.0.
+Note: If the API product version is in the default control plane group, it will instead receive read-only entries for the acl and key-auth plugins to provide support for Kong Gateway versions less than 3.0.

 Enable app registration with OpenID Connect